andreaskatis/cgc-synthesized-fuzzers/Basic_Messaging/README.md

-    main                Represent which main command to send        [1, 3]              1 length              Limit the length of the input string        [1, 100]            1 cha                 Represents chars using ASCII conversion     [32, 126]           100 index               Refers to an index in the user array        [0, +∞]             1 user                Represent which user command to send        [1, 6]              1 id                  Represents a specific message ID            [1, 255]            1
+    main                Represent which main command to send        [1, 3]              1 length              Limit the length of the input string        [1, 100]            1 cha                 Represents chars using ASCII conversion     [32, 126]           100 index               Refers to an index in the user array        [0, +∞)             1 user                Represent which user command to send        [1, 6]              1 id                  Represents a specific message ID            [1, 255]            1

 Due to the range of possible usernames, the relay keeps an array of used usernames to refer to when in the process of interacting with the application.
-Because of this, the relay uses a modulo function to limit the index values to userArr.length + 1.
+Because of this, the relay uses a modulo function to limit the index values to userArr.length.

 The relay takes these variables and converts them into a message for the application following these rules: